glitton/dive-with-sean/content/blog/sean-one-year/index.md

 description: "Anilao Diving With Sean"
 ---

 It has been a year since Sean passed away last Nov.
 6, 2021.
 To commemorate Sean's life and our love for him, we planned a dive memorial where in we would dive his favorite spot in Anilao Batangas, Batoc to Beatrice.
-Anilao brings me lots of fond memories, I learned how to scuba dive there way back in the early 80s.
+Anilao brings me lots of fond memories; I learned how to scuba dive there way back in the early 80s.

 ![Anilao Batangas](./anilao-dive-sites.jpg).